mpewsey/Aycblok/README.md

 Aycblok (pronounced "ice block," but cooler) provides a set of procedural generators for creating sliding ice block puzzles.
 These puzzles bear similarity to the ice block puzzles of _The Legend of Zelda: Twilight Princess_ or the orb puzzles of _Chained Echoes_.

 The aim of the puzzles is for a player character to slide all push blocks onto a goal tile.
 Once pushed, the push blocks slide until they are stopped by an obstacle: either a permanent stop block, a break block that is removed when hit, or another push block.
-The player can move freely within non-obstacle or non-player void cells and must be positioned directly next to a push block in order to push it in one of the cardinal directions.
+The player can move freely within non-obstacle or non-player void tiles and must be positioned directly next to a push block in order to push it in one of the cardinal directions.

 The following is a move-by-move report as acquired for one such generated puzzle: